 Stay close to home when you’ve been glutened and rest up.
 Stressing about something out of your control will only make you feel worse and stress may compound your symptoms.

-(5) Rest Your Digestive System
+Remedy #5: Rest Your Digestive System

-(6) Add Beneficial Bacteria to Your Gut
+Remedy #6: Add Beneficial Bacteria to Your Gut

-(7) Don’t Let It Happen Again
+Remedy #7: Don’t Let It Happen Again

 Here are my tips for going the extra mile and deterring future gluten exposures: